CUBRID/cubrid-manual/en/sql/query/hq.rst

 Hierarchical query with join-table
 ----------------------------------

 A hierarchical query for table join is optimized using a hash list scan when applying the condition in the **CONNECT BY** clause after performing the table join operation.
-The following example shows the performance difference between hash list scan and list scan.
+The following example shows the difference in performance between a hash list scan and a list scan.

 .. code-block:: sql